List of Cheers characters: Cliff Clavin

-Clifford C. Clavin, Jr. (John Ratzenberger) — a know-it-all bar regular and postman.
+Clifford C. Clavin, Jr. (John Ratzenberger) is a know-it-all bar regular and postman.
 He mostly lives with his mother, Esther Clavin (Frances Sternhagen), in the family house (until its on-screen destruction in season 6) and then in a condo, although he first purchases the condo as a bachelor pad for himself.
 He is ridiculed by friends and enemies alike, including Norm and Carla, for his know-it-all attitude.
 Cliff is mostly hopeless with women.
 His longest relationship is with fellow postal worker Margaret O'Keefe (Annie Golden), which begins during Cheers' seventh season (1988–89).
 When Margaret becomes pregnant with another man's child in 1993's "Do Not Forsake Me O My Postman", Cliff stays by her side as the baby's stepfather before Margaret returns to the child's biological father.

 In "The Barstoolie" (1985) Cliff meets his father, Cliff Clavin Sr. (Dick O'Neill), who left Cliff and his mother years earlier when Cliff was still a child.
 Cliff later realizes that his father is a fraudster and a fugitive from justice, and will run off again.
 Cliff does not want to turn his father in; Cliff Sr. disappears, leaving his son devastated.

 Ratzenberger auditioned for the Norm Peterson role but, sensing he would not get the role, Ratzenberger pitched the idea of a bar "know-it-all".
 The producers loved the idea so the security guard Cliff Clavin was added for the pilot.
 However, the producers changed his occupation into a postal worker because they perceived postal workers as more knowledgeable than security guards.

 Subsequent main characters

-Woody Boyd replaced Coach, who died off-screen in the fourth season.
+Woody Boyd replaced Coach, who died between the third and fourth seasons.
 Frasier Crane began as a recurring guest role and became a permanent character.
 Rebecca Howe replaced Diane Chambers, who left Boston for a writing career in 1987.
 Lilith Sternin started as a one-time character in the Season 4 episode, "Second Time Around" (1986), and became a recurring character in Season 5 (1986–87), and a regular character for Season 10 and the episodes that she appears in for Season 11 (1992–93).